refactor-droidyy/Notes/README.md

 # Notes
 A Sample app that uses Room database (which is a part of Android jetpack architecture) to make notes .
 All  the data are stored locally and is fetch to display using RecyclerView
+Also it helps other to learn about Room .